 Yumi Okazaki, Pianist

-In 2013, Yumi performed at the charity concert for ‘Sailors for the Sea,’ an international non- profit organization under the leadership of David Rockefeller Jr. Later that year, Yumi performed another solo recital at Kioi Hall which was lauded by the critics as having a ‘delicate power of expression’.
-In 2014, under sponsorship of the Sailors for the Sea, she held a recital at the JT Art Hall Affinis in 2014 featuring musical pieces on the sea.
+In 2013, Yumi performed at a charity concert for ‘Sailors for the Sea,’ an international non- profit organization under the leadership of David Rockefeller Jr. Later that year, Yumi performed another solo recital at Kioi Hall which was lauded by the critics as having a ‘delicate power of expression’.
+In 2014, under sponsorship of the Sailors for the Sea, she held a recital at the JT Art Hall Affinis featuring musical pieces on the sea.
 She also had solo recitals from 2014 to 2016 at JT Art Hall Affinis.
 Yumi organized the first Design K International Piano Competition in 2014 and has also served as a member of jury.

 Since 2016 Yumi has performed at “ Yumi Okazaki Music Time Line” with Tokyo Universal Philharmonic Orchestra in junior and senior high schools all aver Japan.
 In the fall of 2017,